 - The 1,500-piece Asian and international art collection

-- The hotel can arrange car service and taxis, however, the Grab app is basically the Uber (okay, they bought the local Uber) in Singapore
+- The hotel can arrange car service and taxis, however, the Grab app is basically the Uber of Singapore

 - A 5-minute walk outside will get you to the underpass to ION mall and Orchard Road (did we mention that it’s hot in Singapore).

-- Relative to other Singapore hotels, Four Seasons is intimate in size so the family pool isn’t massive as it doesn’t need to be
+- Relative to other Singapore hotels, Four Seasons Singapore is intimate in size so the family pool isn’t massive (it doesn’t need to be)

 - Two of the four tennis courts are indoor and air-conditioned

 Four Seasons Hotel Singapore is located on the tree-lined Orchard Boulevard, just around the corner from the glory of Orchard Road.
 It’s only a matter of a five-minute walk outside before indoor retail heaven becomes accessible via the walkway to ION Orchard underneath Paterson Road.
 This means loads of shopping and dining are within walking distance.